 The Free Mark Carver website is authored by a woman who has previously worked as a newspaper journalist and currently works in the fashion industry.
 In media interviews about the case she has preferred to keep a low profile using her first or middle name.
 Anyone may find out more about the author and communicate directly with her using the contact form.
-Prior to learning about the case in 2011 through Dateline NBC and online news articles, the author had zero connection to anyone involved and still lives over 1,000 miles from North Carolina.
+Prior to learning about the case in 2011 through Dateline NBC and online news articles, the author had zero connection to anyone involved and still lives about 1,000 miles from where these events took place in North Carolina.
 The timeline of her participation is as follows:

 - July 9, 2011 - I saw the original Dateline NBC broadcast, "Mystery on the Catawba River."
 The case caught my attention in part because Ira Yarmolenko was Ukrainian and spoke Russian, and I had lived in Russia for five months when I was a teenager where I learned to speak some Russian and made many friends.